marp-team/marpit/README.md

 This feature is similar to [Deckset's Split Slides](https://docs.decksetapp.com/English.lproj/Images%20and%20Videos/01-background-images.html).

-> Marpit uses a last defined keyword in a slide when `left` and `right` keyword is mixed in the same slide by using multiple background images.
+> :information_source: Marpit uses a last defined keyword in a slide when `left` and `right` keyword is mixed in the same slide by using multiple backgrounds.

 ## Markup